roman-milk/roman-milk.github.io/learning-im-submissive.md

+===

- ****** Learning I'm Submissive ****** bysilkstockingslover© I met up with Kevin for a movie, we went back to my house and snuck in trying not to wake my parents so we could have a quickie.
+I met up with Kevin for a movie, we went back to my house and snuck in trying not to wake my parents so we could have a quickie.
 Once in my room, we quickly got into a heated embrace.
 We started fucking doggy style and Kevin, being Kevin, decided to start fucking my ass without warning.
 I moaned, not even realizing I had said the wrong name, "Yes, Kelly, pound my ass, go deeper."

  Kevin immediately stopped and was pissed.
 "What the fuck are you talking about, why did you say Kelly?"